 This application offers different language practice exercises, varying from translating vocabulary or phrases from Japanese to English and vice versa, writing or rearranging sentences to filling in the blank activities.

 The great thing about Duolingo is that the creators have ensured that with the Japanese course, you can obtain a basic Japanese vocabulary and grammar equivalent to an upper beginner level (JLPT N5).

 - It starts teaching from the building blocks of the Japanese language; Hiragana and Katakana.
 In the beginning, romaji is mainly used, but as you progress more, Hiragana, Katakana and Kanji are introduced.

 - The audio is clear.
-You can repeat it as many times as you want, which makes for great shadowing practise.
+You can repeat it as often as you want, which makes for excellent shadowing practice.

-- Vocabulary is introduced by topics.
+- Topics introduce vocabulary.
 When learning a new language, the amount of vocabulary to learn can feel overwhelming.
-Duolingo introduces words and phrases based on a range of topics.
+Duolingo teaches words and phrases based on a range of topics.

 - You can compete against friends or other learners on the Duolingo leaderboard.
 The competitive side of me loves this feature!

 - Grammar explanations are lacking.
 Duolingo relies on an inference to learn grammar (by seeing a sentence pattern repeatedly, you will eventually determine what it means).
 This method does not work with Japanese grammar since it’s completely different from English.
 Full explanations are available on the Duolingo website but not on the app where it’s needed most.